Vccccc/mynote/network/net/network.md

 - -i: 接口
 - -S: Print absolute, rather than relative, TCP sequence numbers
 - -n: Don't convert addresses (i.e., host addresses, port numbers, etc.) to names.
+- -X: When parsing and printing, in addition to printing the headers of each packet, print the data of each packet (minus its link level header) in hex and ASCII.
+This is very handy for analysing new protocols.